Jikji

+Jikji Simche means "If you look at a person's heart correctly through the Zen meditation, you will realize that the nature of the heart is the heart of Buddha".

 Authorship

 Jikji was written by the Buddhist monk Baegun (1298–1374, Buddhist name Gyeonghan).

-In May of 1351, Baegun sought the teachings of Chinese Buddhist Master Seok-ok.
-After receiving the first folume of Bulgyeongjisimcheyojeol from Seok-ok, he began practicing Buddhist teachings.
+In May 1351, Baegun sought the teachings of the Chinese Buddhist Master Seok-ok.
+After receiving the first volume of Bulgyeongjisimcheyojeol from Seok-ok, he began practicing Buddhist teachings.
 Baegun was also taught by the Indian high priest Jigonghwasang.

 He later served as the chief priest of Anguksa and Shingwangsa temples in Haeju, Hwanghae Province, and was published in two volumes in Seongbulsan in 1372.

-Baegun wrote and edited Jikji at Chwiamsa Temple in Yeoju in 1374, where he lived until death.
+Baegun wrote and edited Jikji at Chwiamsa Temple in Yeoju in 1374, where he lived until his death.

 Contents

 The Jikji comprises a collection of excerpts from the analects of the most revered Buddhist monks throughout successive generations.
 Baegun compiled it as a guide for students of Buddhism, then Korea's national religion under the Goryeo Dynasty (918–1392).

-The text propounds on the essentials of Seon, the predecessor to Japan's Zen Buddhism.
+The text propounds the essentials of Korean Seon, the predecessor to Japan's Zen Buddhism.